 Addressing concerns in a timely manner is a key element of demonstrating that an anti-harassment policy holds weight.

-6. Investigate Internal Complaints Promptly and Take Appropriate Action
+6. Investigate Complaints and Take Action

 Similarly, it's important to promptly respond to sexual harassment complaints.
 Addressing any issues in a timely manner is another key element of demonstrating that the policy holds weight, and you’re serious about upholding it.